Brake van

-Brake van and guard's van are terms used mainly in the UK, Ireland, Australia and India for a railway vehicle equipped with a hand brake which can be applied by the guard.
+Brake van and guard's van are terms used mainly in the UK, Ireland, Australia, and India for a railway vehicle equipped with a hand brake which can be applied by the guard.
 The equivalent North American term is caboose, but a British brake van and an American caboose are very different in appearance and use.
 A brake van usually has only four wheels, while a caboose usually has bogies.
 Further, cabooses are not used to provide braking on a train, but instead once served as a mobile office for the conductor and the brakemen who helped monitor the train.
 German railways employed brakeman's cabins that were combined into other cars.

 Many British freight trains formerly had no continuous brake, so the only available brakes were those on the locomotive and the brake van.
 Because of this shortage of brake power, the speed was restricted to 25 mph.
 The brake van was marshalled at the rear of the train so both portions of the train could be brought to a stand in the event of a coupling breaking.

-When freight trains were fitted with continuous braking, brake vans lost their importance, and were discontinued by many railways.
-However, they still continue on some important railways, such as the Indian Railways, besides the heritage railways.
+When freight trains were fitted with continuous braking, brake vans lost their importance and were discontinued by many railways.
+However, they still operate on some important railways, such as Indian Railways, as well as on heritage railways.

 Origin

-Railways were a formalised development of industrial tramways, which had found need on occasions to add additional braking capacity by adding an empty truck to the rear of a group of tramcars.
+Railways were a formalised development of industrial tramways, which, on occasion, had to add braking capacity by attaching an empty truck to the rear of a group of tramcars.
 This allowed the "locomotive" — often a cableway powered by a steam engine at the surface — to operate both safely and, more importantly, at higher speed.

-The first railways, such as the pioneering Liverpool and Manchester Railway of 1830, used a version of the tramways buffer and chain coupling, termed a screw-coupling.
+The first railways, such as the pioneering Liverpool and Manchester Railway of 1830, used a version of the tramway buffer-and-chain coupling, termed a screw coupling.
 Vehicles are coupled by hand using a hook and links with a turnbuckle-like device that draws the vehicles together.
 Vehicles have buffers, one at each corner on the ends, which are pulled together and compressed by the coupling device.
 With no continuous brake across the entire train, the whole train was reliant on the braking capacity of the locomotive, and train lengths were restricted.

-To allow for longer trains, early railway companies from the 1840s onwards began replicating industrial tramway practises, by adding "break vans".
+To allow for longer trains, early railway companies from the 1840s onwards began replicating industrial tramway practises by adding "break vans".
 The term was derived from their name on the industrial tramways, in which they controlled the (residual) train if there was a "break" in the linkage to the locomotive.
-Early railway couplings had been found to be prone to breakages.
+Early railway couplings was prone to breakages.
 The term was only replaced by "brake van" from the 1870s onwards.

 Because of the combined risks of shortage of brake power and breaking couplings, the speed of freight trains was initially restricted to 25 mph.
 The brake van was marshalled at the rear of the train, and served two purposes: